Goal 6

 Download CSV File

-Looking at the province’s largest merchandise export destinations, 754 establishments exported to the United States in 2020, accounting for 69.8 per cent of the value of merchandise exports.
-Exports to the United States had the second largest value per establishment with exports to China holding the highest value per establishment in 2020.
+Looking at the province’s largest merchandise export destinations, 794 establishments exported to the United States in 2022, accounting for 67.7 per cent of the value of merchandise exports.
+Exports to the United States had the second largest value per establishment with exports to China holding the highest value per establishment in 2022.
 There has been significant growth in the number of firms exporting to, and the value of exports destined for, Asian markets.
-From 2010 to 2020, the value of merchandise exports from Nova Scotia to Asian markets has more than doubled, displacing Europe as the province’s second largest export market.
-In particular, firms exporting to China, Japan, and South Korea have steadily grown.
+From 2010 to 2022, the value of merchandise exports from Nova Scotia to Asian markets has more than doubled, displacing Europe as the province’s second largest export market.
+In particular, the number of firms exporting to China, South Korea, and Japan have steadily grown.

 Value of Exports (x1,000)